 5.1 Locations and access

-The location of catalogued archives and printed books is recorded in word documents using a system of numbered stores, ranges, bays and shelves.
+The location of catalogued archives and printed books is recorded in word documents and spreadsheets using a system of numbered stores, ranges, bays and shelves.
 A copy of the appropriate Location Guide is retained in the relevant store and on the shared departmental network drive, and updated as necessary.

 Carbon copy request slips are used to record movement and retrieval of material.
 Information on the use of collections is gathered weekly and collated annually.